 If you’re travelling around the country, it’s worth seeing if the Japan Rail Pass works out cheapest for you.
 It covers most train lines in Japan and can also be used on the Tokyo subway.

 Most automated machines have an English option and there is usually someone who speaks English on hand to help.

 British passport holders can travel in Japan for 90 days visa-free, but you may have to provide evidence or a return ticket or onward travel.
 Your passport only needs to be valid for the length of your stay.

 For stays longer than 90 days or for other questions regarding staying in Japan, you’ll need to talk to the Japanese embassy.

 The currency in Japan is the Japanese yen.
 While Japan is a very technologically advanced nation, cash is still an important part of everyday life, so it is important to make sure you have what you need.
 Cashpoints are widely available and credit cards are accepted at places like petrol stations and train stations.

-While Japan is considered a safe place to travel, it is still imperative to have good travel insurance and any additional cover required for activities such as skiing or going on cruises.
+While Japan is considered a safe place to travel, it’s still imperative to have good travel insurance to cover potentially high medical costs if you fall ill or are involved in an accident while there, plus any additional cover required for activities such as skiing or going on cruises.

-It is also important to have travel insurance that allows you to easily contact the help and claims team, since Japanese clinics may try and establish the validity of your policy before undertaking treatment.
+It’s also important to have insurance that allows you to easily contact the help and claims team, since Japanese clinics may try and establish the validity of your policy before undertaking treatment.